-b) Physical environment

-The school will take account of the needs of students and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting, acoustic treatment and colour schemes and more accessible facilities and fittings.

-c) Provision of information

-The school will make itself aware of local services for providing information in alternative formats when required or requested.
+- b) Physical environment - The school will consider the needs of students and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, such as improved access, lighting, acoustic treatment and colour schemes, and more accessible facilities and fittings. - c) Provision of information - The school will inform itself of local services to provide information in alternative formats when required or requested.